turbot/guardrails-docs/docs/getting-started/getting-started-gcp/prepare-project/index.md

 ## Step 11: Review

-In this guide you've learned how to prepare the least-privileged credentials, and enable the minimal set of APIs, that you'll need to import your project into Guardrails.
+In this guide you've learned how to prepare the least-privileged credentials — and enable the minimal set of APIs — needed to import your project into Guardrails.

 ## Next Steps